vmelnychuk/Anton-Lenski-Group-2/02_GarbageCollection/task.md

 ###   Java.MP.C4.M3.GC Default Task 7
-Write a Command Line that starts a JavaApp using theG1 Garbage Collector with the following parameters
+Write a Command Line that starts a JavaApp using the __G1 Garbage Collector__ with the following parameters

 * the 4m initial heap size for when the JVM starts
 * the 16m maximum heap size